vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>

 The above query returns 0 hits, since by default query will require that *all* query terms matches the document.
-By adding [tracelevel](reference/query-api-reference.html#tracelevel) to the request we can see this:
+By adding [tracelevel](reference/query-api-reference.html#tracelevel) to the query request we can see this:

 <pre data-test="exec" data-test-assert-contains='"totalCount": 0'>
 $ vespa query 'yql=select * from photos where userQuery()' \
  'query=sunset photos featuring dogs' 'tracelevel=3'
 </pre>

+In the trace we can see the query which is dispatched to the content nodes:

 <pre>
 query=[AND sunshot photos featuring dogs]